pfeifferj/openpipe/README.md

 OpenPipe aims to shift left integration tests by eliminating the operational overhead a full-on dev cluster brings with it.

-If you're looking for a more lightweight, but less production-like solution that mocks the OpenShift API, check out [project].
+If you're looking for a more lightweight, but less production-like solution that mocks the OpenShift API, check out [static KAS](https://github.com/alvaroaleman/static-kas).

 ## Minimal requirements